Frequently Asked Questions (FAQ)

 As a de facto partner, yes quite possibly.
 As a fiancee, no. Please contact us?

 This depends on the visa!
 It also depends on how busy the Departmental office is at the time.
 Visitor Visas (when appropriate) may only take a few weeks.
-Spouse or fiancee visas 3 – 6 months or longer.
-Permanent Visas for temporary workers in Australia, between 4 and 7 months.
-Generally the better-prepared the application, the quicker it takes.
+Spouse or fiancee visas an average of 6 months or longer.
+Tourist visas approximately 2 – 3 weeks processing time.

 Definitely not!
 And any agent who says they can, they are not only lying they are also breaking the Code of Conduct (assuming they are registered!)
 Visas are GRANTED when the Regulations are met.
 They are nobody’s “right”.
 You are not a “customer”, and they won’t be pushed.
 You need to be patient.
 The very worst thing you can do is to do the “I’m a taxpayer and I know my rights” outburst.
 And beware of any “agent” insinuating they are friends with Departmental staff who can fast-track.
 This is the Australian Government you are dealing with, and you don’t want to be party to suggestions of obtaining special favours from Departmental officers, as this smells of serious corruption.
 Even if we believed this was a possibility (which we do not!), we run an honest business and would never involve ourselves in this sort of thing.
 Please don’t ask us.